veertuinc/anka-docs/_partials/arm/Anka Virtualization/create/_index.md

 ```

 {{< hint warning >}}
 `--app` is not like the 2.X Anka intel version.
-It requires a restore image from apple, not a .app installer.
-For now, we will automatically download the latest Monterey restore image from apple on `anka create`.
+It requires a restore image (ipsw) from apple, not a .app installer.
+For now, we will automatically download the latest Monterey restore image from apple on `anka create --app latest`.
 {{< /hint >}}